 As explained in the Introduction, there are several types of small bowel cancer, and survival rates are different for each.
 Talk with your doctor about the survival rate for your specific type of cancer.

 It is important to remember that statistics on the survival rates for people with small bowel cancer are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
-People should talk with their doctor if they have questions about this information.
+People should talk with their doctor if they have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2017: Special Section – Rare Cancers in Adults.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2017: Special Section – Rare Cancers in Adults, and the ACS website (January 2018).

 The next section in this guide is Risk Factors.
 It explains what factors may increase the chance of developing small bowel cancer.
 Use the menu to choose a different section to read in this guide.